1Nebula/Stactize/README.md

   ]
 }
 ```
+> Note: The comments explaining fields will need to be removed in order for the orchestrator to process the message above as valid json.

 ### 4.2 End-to-end Testing
 Once local testing is complete, you can test the entire integration between the Azure Marketplace, Stactize and your orchestrator.
 To do this, ensure the following prerequisites have been completed: